vecxoz/vecstack/README.md

 [Bagging](https://en.wikipedia.org/wiki/Bootstrap_aggregating) or Bootstrap aggregating works as follows: generate subsets of training set, train estimator on these subsets and then find average of predictions.
 When we train several different algorithms on the same data and then find average we can call this bagging as well.
 See [simple blending](https://github.com/vecxoz/vecstack#12-what-is-blending-how-is-it-related-to-stacking).

 ### 16. How many models should I use on a given stacking level?

+***Note 1:*** The best architecture can be found only by experiment.
-***Note:*** Always remember that higher number of levels or models does NOT guarantee better result.
+***Note 2:*** Always remember that higher number of levels or models does NOT guarantee better result.
 The key to success in stacking (blending) is diversity - low correlation between models.

 It depends on many factors like type of problem, type of data, quality of models, correlation of models, expected result, etc.
-Some configurations are listed below.
+Some example configurations are listed below.
 * Reasonable starting point:
-    * `L1: 2-10 models -> L2: blend (weighted average)`
+    * `L1: 2-10 models -> L2: blend (weighted average) or single model`
 * Then try to add more 1st level models and additional level:
     * `L1: 10-50 models -> L2: 2-10 models -> L3: blend (weighted average)`
 * If you're crunching numbers at Kaggle and decided to go wild: